Sancta is principally an academic community. Supporting and recognising academic achievement and success is a fundamental aim.

 Recent research indicates that one of the key factors differentiating residential from non-residential students is the support the former receive, especially academic support.

 The College tutorial offering is at the core of academic life at Sancta.
 Undergraduates have access to a wide ranging tutorial program, aimed at ensuring residents maximise their academic potential.
-In 2016, the College offered tutorials in more than 30 subjects ranging from Human Biology and Speech Disorders to Engineering and Music Theory.
+In 2017, the College offers tutorials around 30 subjects ranging from Human Biology and Speech Disorders to Engineering and Music Theory.
 Furthermore, the College offered postgraduate tutorials in Pharmacology, Dentistry and Law.
 Students also benefit from the intercollege tutorial network, which allows them access to tutorials being held at other University of Sydney residential colleges.
 In student feedback, 73% stated that the tutorial program helped their knowledge and understanding of their course.
 Download the current tutorial program here

 The Sancta tutorial program is led by Senior Tutor, Aime Saba, who resides at the College.